williamokano/williamokano/README.md

 - Kotlin
 - Javascript

-- Little bit CSS and HTML, back I'm more focused on backend development.
+- Little bit CSS and HTML, but I'm more focused on backend development.

 ## Languages I Speak
 - Almost Portuguese (Brazilian one, not the fake one from Portugal 😂)